List-Decodable Sparse Mean Estimation: Introduction

 \section{Introduction}

-Mean estimation is arguably one of the most fundamental inference tasks in statistics and machine learning.
+Mean estimation is arguably a fundamental inference task in statistics and machine learning.
 Given a set of samples $\{x_1, \dots, x_n\} \subset \mathbb{R}^d$ where an $\alpha$ fraction are drawn from some well-behaved (e.g. Gaussian) distribution $D$ and the rest are adversarially corrupted, the goal is to estimate the mean of $D$.
 In the noiseless case where $\alpha = 1$, the problem can be easily solved in view of the concentration of measure phenomenon \cite{ledoux1991probability}.
-However, this is rarely the case in practice because modern data sets are often contaminated by random noise or even by adversarial corruptions.
+However, this is rarely the case as modern data sets are often contaminated by random noise or even by adversarial corruptions.
 Thus, a great deal of recent efforts are focused on efficiently and robustly estimating the target mean in the presence of outliers.

 Generally speaking, there is a phase transition between $\alpha > 1/2$ and $0 < \alpha \leq 1/2$, and solving either problem in a computationally efficient manner is highly nontrivial.
-The problem that most of the samples are uncorrupted, i.e. $\alpha > 1/2$, has a very long history dating back to 1960s \cite{tukey1960survey,huber1964robust}, yet only until recently have computationally efficient algorithms been established~\cite{diakonikolas2016robust,lai2016agnostic}.
-The other yet more challenging regime concerns that an overwhelming fraction of the samples are corrupted, i.e. $\alpha \leq 1/2$, which even renders learning impossible.
-This motivates the research on {\em list-decodable} mean estimation~\cite{charika2017learning}, where in place of outputting one single estimate, the algorithm is allowed to generate a list of candidates and is considered to be successful if there exists at least one candidate in the list that is sufficiently close to the true mean.
+The problem that most of the samples are uncorrupted, i.e. $\alpha > 1/2$, has a very long history dating back to the 1960s \cite{tukey1960survey,huber1964robust}, yet only until recently have computationally efficient algorithms been established~\cite{diakonikolas2016robust,lai2016agnostic}.
+The other yet more challenging regime concerns that an overwhelming fraction of the samples are corrupted, i.e. $\alpha \leq 1/2$, which even renders estimation impossible.
+This motivates a line of research on {\em list-decodable} mean estimation~\cite{charika2017learning}, where in place of outputting one single estimate, the algorithm is allowed to generate a finite list of candidates and is considered to be successful if there exists at least one candidate in the list that is sufficiently close to the target mean.